JenellLewis/MIF-and-Arthritis/README.md

 DataValue

 # Hypothesis
+Based on the literature review, MIF knockout/inhibition usually affected immunological responses.
+Also, states that had a high prevalence of arthritis also had a high prevalence of other diseases.
+Finally, there is usually a higher prevalence of arthritis in women than in men.
+I based my hypotheses on these studies.

 Hypothesis for MIF gene:
 The top differentially expressed genes will have functions in immunology.

 Hypothesis for Arthritis:
 States with an overall large prevalence of arthritis will also have a large prevalence of patients who also have another disease.
 There is also a larger prevalence in women compared to men.